EMVrace/EMVrace.github.io/README.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/JyUsMLxCCt8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

-This attack might also affect Discover and UnionPay cards, but we have not tested with cards of these brands.

-A full technical report on this attack is given in our paper:
+This attack may also affect Discover and UnionPay cards.
+A full technical report on the attack is given in our paper:

 <div class="box">
 <b>The EMV Standard: Break, Fix, Verify</b><br />